 March 2019 – car of the month – 25676 in New Zealand

 The TC21 was not marketed as such – it was the Alvis Three Litre, as was the TA21 which preceded it.
 It was only the marketing department that came up with TC21/100, the emphasis on the 100 being for both bhp and mph.

-Total production over the short period 1953-1955 was 726, mostly Mulliners saloons, but including 100 Tickford dropheads and 26 Grabers.
+Total production over the short period 1953-1955 was 726, comprising 600 Mulliners saloons, 100 Tickford dropheads (including 81 TC21/100 models) and 26 Grabers.

-If you own, or did own, a TC do please make a comment below to record its current state so we can update the records.
+The Tickfords have survived remarkably well with about one half known to exist.If you own, or did own, a TC do please make a comment below to record its current state so we can update the records.